Verifoxx-LTD/verifoxx-cheri-wamr/README.md

 - WAMR_BUILD_NATIVE_TEST_LIB is 0 for not additionally building the native test lib, 1 for building it (default 0)
 - WAMR_BUILD_AOT_CHERI_PTR is 0 on pure-cap platforms, pure-cap pointer size for hybrid or non-CHERI platforms (refer to WAMRc build for more details, and below)
 - WAMR_BUILD_AOT_EXCEPTION_WORKAROUND is 1 to include, 0 to exclude, a workaround for *_wasi_proc_exit* not terminating the AOT script when DWAMR_DISABLE_HW_BOUND_CHECK=1 (ByteCodeAlliance WAMR deficit)
+- WAMR_EXTERNREF_APP is 1 to build a standalone native application for externref testing INSTEAD of WAMR.
+Using this flag will NOT build WAMR at all (default 0).
 - <wamr-build-flags> are any flags to configure WAMR (refer to WAMR build readme for more info).